JJRC Q46 Speed Runner RC Car Review

 There’s a light bar up top, and the lights actually work and work well.

 Here’s a shot with the lights on.
-Since it’s hard to see what lights are on in broad daylight, I included a shot unfocused, which makes it much easier to see the LEDs.
+Since it’s hard to see what lights are on in broad daylight, I included a shot that is unfocused, which makes it much easier to see the LEDs.

 And some gratuitous interior shots.
 The detail is fine, but not extreme.
 There are two seats, and no doors.